optimagic-dev/optimagic/docs/source/estimation.rst

     - 'pairwise_equality': Two sets of parameters are pairwise equal.
 In this the constraint dictionary has to contain the keys 'loc1' or 'query1' and 'loc2' or 'query2'.
-    - 'fixed': A set of parameters is fixed.
-In this case the constraints dict has to contain a 'value' entry that specifies to which value the parameters are fixed.
-This can be a scalar or an array like object of the right length.
+    - 'fixed': A set of parameters is fixed to the value in the 'value' column of the params_df.

 Lower and upper bounds are specified in :ref:`params_df`.